diamond-dogs-928/LoFive-FrontEnd/README.md

 Features:

 - User's are able to create their own profile with a secure password.
-- User's are able to customize and edit their interests on their profile page.
 - A user has the ability to create a post, as well as update and delete a post they own.
-- The application allows for the social interactions of liking a post, commenting on a post, and sharing a post.
+- The application allows for the social interaction of liking a post.
 - There is a central feed consisting of all user's posts in chronological order.
-- The application also consists of an explore section, consisting of a random song finder, shazam, a music fact generator **(fact of the day?)**, and a artist/lyric/album search for users to explore new music.
+- The application also consists of an explore section, consisting of a random song finder, shazam,and a kanye quote.
 - There is the ability to search LoFive's database for users and posts.
-- XXX.

 <p align="right">(<a href="#top">back to top</a>)</p>